 Burt’s Cheese started out life in January 2009 in Altrincham, Cheshire.
 It was a career in the dairy industry, that inspired Claire Burt to follow her passion for cheese-making.
 It started as a hobby on her kitchen table, but after winning Gold for Burt’s Blue Cheese at the International Cheese Show – Nantwich 2010, she decided to pursue the business full-time.

-Burt’s Cheese is now based near Knutsford, Cheshire, and under the skill and patience of Claire Burt and Cheese- Maker Tom Partridge produces a range of award winning Cheeses.
-We use single herd milk from Halton Farm on the Rhode Hall Estate.
+Burt’s Cheese has recently moved to the home of Bidlea Dairy, near Holmes Chapel, Cheshire, and under the skill and patience of Claire Burt and Cheese- Maker Tom Partridge produces a range of award winning Cheeses.
 Burt’s Cheese was very proud recently to be named by the Observer Food Monthly as Best Producer.

 Our Burt’s Blue cheese is our flagship cheese, a soft mould ripened blue cheese.
 The ‘mouldy coat’ of each cheese can vary seasonally from darker ‘green and blues’ to paler ‘grey and blues’ (and its all edible – incase you were wondering!).
 Each cheese is pierced by hand during the ripening process to encourage and allow the growth of mild blue veins through the paste.
 These blotches and punctures of blue throughout give the cheese its character and flavour.
 The younger cheese has more resistance to the touch and the flavours are more piquant and upfront, as the cheese matures, the flavours become more rounded and the resistance gives ways to a much softer texture.